gatlin/tubes/README.md

 ---

 Use the Issues feature of GitHub to send me bugs.
 For all other inquiries, please send mail to <gatlin@niltag.net>
-with "FreeStream" somewhere in the subject line.
+with "Tubes" somewhere in the subject line.

 Some terms and ideas were stolen from Gabriel Gonzalez, author of the [pipes][pipes] library.